MikeWorldYt/ANT-system/README.md

 ### 1.3 The Levels 3 - Subcategories, Topics or Theme. </div>

-There are two ways to structure, If categories stay for a long time should be use a "Chill Structure", Otherwise if its a temporary data, meaning it'll only be used for a short period, *then* you should use a “control structure”.
+There are two ways to structure;
+<br>If the Directory stay for a long time should be use a **"Chill Structure"**, Otherwise if it's a Temporary Directory (it'll only be used for a short period), you should be use a **“control structure”**.

 <div align="center">

-#### 1.3.1 Chill Structure
+<h4>1.3.1 Chill Structure </h4>
 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/797bbad4-cb0b-4050-b5d6-169050892212" alt="ILL_pictures_07" width="350"></div>

+> [!IMPORTANT]
 >  Is simple, It has an incremental enumeration with two or more digits, tho it doesn't necesary go at the beginning, as it'll depend on the needs/customization of each one.

 Use if:
 - You need a static sequence